abalashov/llm-translation-testbed/README.md

 $ (our-env) $ ./translate.py
 ```

+### Command-line options:

+A full list of command-line options can be obtained via `./translate.py -h`, but the most salient ones are:

+* `-tl`, `--target-language` - the target language, in English (e.g. "French"); this is appended to the LLM prompt;

+* `-p`, `--prompt` (optional) - the English sentence with which to prompt the LLM.
+The target language and the sentence to be translated are appended to this prompt, with the appropriate delimiters (e.g. colon).
+If this parameter is not supplied, a default prompt is used;

+* `-i`, `--input-file` - the text file containing input sentences, one sentence per line;

+* `-prov`, `--providers` - a comma-separated list of LLM providers to use (e.g. `openai`, `google`, `anthropic`).

 ### API keys from environment variables:

-In addition to the required and optional command-line arguments, which can be obtained using `./translate.py -h`, it is necessary to provide an API key for every LLM provider suppplied.
+In addition to the required and optional command-line arguments, it is necessary to provide an API key for every LLM provider suppplied.
 For example, if the `openai` provider is included in the `--providers` list, the environment variable `OPENAI_API_KEY` must be set, and the same applies for `GOOGLE_API_KEY` and `ANTHROPIC_API_KEY` and so on.

 ### Example usage: